Factbox - Why the Zika virus is causing alarm

 What are the symptoms of Zika infection?

-People infected with Zika may have a mild fever, skin rash, conjunctivitis, muscle and joint pain and fatigue that can last for two to seven days.
+People who get Zika virus disease typically have a mild fever, skin rash, conjunctivitis, muscle and joint pain and fatigue that can last for two to seven days.
 But as many as 80 percent of people infected never develop symptoms.
 The symptoms are similar to those of dengue or chikungunya, which are transmitted by the same type of mosquito.

 How can Zika be contained?

 Efforts to control the spread of the virus focus on eliminating mosquito breeding sites and taking precautions against mosquito bites such as using insect repellent and mosquito nets.
-U.S. and international health officials have advised pregnant women to avoid travel to Latin American and Caribbean countries where they may be exposed to Zika.
-Cases of sexual transmission have also been reported, prompting health officials to advise use of condoms, or abstaining from sex, to prevent infection between partners.
+U.S. health officials have advised pregnant women to avoid travel to Latin American and Caribbean countries where they may be exposed to Zika.

-Americas (35): Aruba, Barbados, Belize, Bolivia, Bonaire, Brazil, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, St. Maarten, Suriname, Trinidad and Tobago, U.S. Virgin Islands and Venezuela
+Health officials said Zika outbreaks have been reported in at least 26 countries in the Americas.
+Brazil has been the nation most affected.
+Other nations and territories include Barbados, Bolivia, Colombia, Costa Rica, Curacao, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Martin, Suriname, Venezuela and the U.S. Virgin Islands, according to the PAHO. (tinyurl.com/hoq6qqo)

-Oceania/Pacific Islands (7): American Samoa, Fiji, Kosrae, Federated States of Micronesia, Marshall Islands, New Caledonia, Samoa, and Tonga.

 What is the history of the Zika virus?

 The Zika virus is found in tropical locales with large mosquito populations.
-Outbreaks of Zika have been recorded in Africa, the Americas, Southern Asia and the Western Pacific.
-The virus was first identified in Uganda in 1947 in rhesus monkeys and was first identified in people in 1952 in Uganda and Tanzania, according to the WHO.
-(Full Story)
+Outbreaks of Zika virus disease have been recorded in Africa, the Americas, Southern Asia and the Western Pacific.
+The virus was first identified in Uganda in 1947 in rhesus monkeys and was first identified in people in 1952 in Uganda and Tanzania, according to the World Health Organization.

 Can Zika be transmitted through sexual contact?

-The U.S. CDC is investigating about a dozen cases of possible sexual transmission.
-All cases involve possible transmission of the virus from men to their sex partners.
-The WHO has also identified Zika cases in Argentina, Chile, France, Italy and New Zealand as likely caused by sexual transmission.

-British health officials reported Zika was found in a man's semen two months after he was infected, suggesting the virus may linger in semen long after infection symptoms fade.
+Two cases of possible person-to-person sexual transmission has been described, but the PAHO said more evidence is needed to confirm whether sexual contact is a means of Zika transmission.

-The PAHO said Zika can be transmitted through blood, but this is an infrequent transmission mechanism.
-There is no evidence Zika can be transmitted to babies through breast milk.
+The PAHO also said Zika can be transmitted through blood, but this is an infrequent transmission mechanism.
+There is no evidence the virus can be transmitted to babies through breast milk.

 What other complications are associated with Zika?

+The WHO says because no big Zika outbreaks were recorded before 2007, little is known about complications caused by infection.
+During an outbreak of Zika from 2013-2014 in French Polynesia, national health authorities reported an unusual increase in Guillain-Barre syndrome.
+Health authorities in Brazil have also reported an increase in Guillain-Barre syndrome.

-Zika has also been associated with other neurological disordes, including serious brain and spinal cord infections.
-The long-term health consequences of Zika infection are unclear.
-Other uncertainties surround the incubation period of the virus and how Zika interacts with other viruses that are transmitted by mosquitoes, such as dengue.
+Long-term health consequences of Zika infection remain unclear.
+Other uncertainties surround the incubation period of the virus and how Zika interacts with other viruses that are transmitted by mosquitoes such as dengue.